 Offer Your Time

-If you’re in the same area as some of your friends and family (and if they’re a part of your “COVID bubble”), you could offer your time in ways you know they would appreciate, or have some fun and make a voucher or IOU for a future date.
+If you’re in the same area as some of your friends and family, you could offer your time in ways you know they would appreciate, or have some fun and make a voucher or IOU for a future date.

 - Offer to babysit, pet-sit, or plant-sit.

 - Pledge to be their moving buddy the next time they move.

 - Offer to help around the yard or house.

 Do you own something that you know a loved one would appreciate?
 When done with intention, regifting can be both beautiful and meaningful.

 Tailor it to the person.
 Perhaps your friend once mentioned wanting to read a book you have on your shelf, or they told you how much they loved your scarf or tea mug.
 When they open the gift, they’ll know you were listening and that you care.

 Offer the Gift of Health